FinnArundel/boscode-doc/pseudocode.md

   IF RecordNotFound THEN
-    ’note the use of the flag RecordNotFound returned by the operating system Display “Sorry – no such product”
+    ’note the use of the flag RecordNotFound returned by the operating system Display "Sorry – no such product"
   ELSE
     Display productNumber, description, quantity, price END IF